 You need to do everything in your power to draft effective contracts.
 A written contract plays a critical role in business transactions and ensures that all parties agree to the core requirements of the task and that the document identifies and places legal responsibilities at the right party.

 A contract of agency ensures that all parties which are privy to the contract understand their legal obligations.
 More importantly, the contract serves as a tie-breaker in case there is a misunderstanding between the parties, and can mitigate the need for litigation proceedings in the future.

 Unfortunately, this is much easier said than done.
 It is important to understand that a digital agency contract is more than just a document that you send to a client, and then file away neatly in a folder.
 Each section must be carefully drafted to protect your business interests, in case things go sideways.

-So, to sum it up, you need a contract with your clients that highlights your responsibilities and the clients’.
-It should highlight any terms and conditions that your agency has set for work purposes, and must include a brief but specific summary of the services offered by your entity.
+Summing up, you need a contract with your clients that highlights your responsibilities and the clients’.
+It should also mention any terms and conditions that your agency has set for work purposes and must include a brief but specific summary of the services offered by your entity.